A Unified Formula of the Optimal Portfolio for Piecewise Hyperbolic Absolute Risk Aversion Utilities: Economic meanings

-Finally, we compare our PHARA utility with the SAHARA (symmetric asymptotic HARA) utility family proposed by \cite{CPV2011}.
-The SAHARA utility characterizes non-monotone absolute risk aversion (ARA) functions, where the utility $U$ satisfies
+In Figure \ref{fig2}, we also plot the strategies under the HARA utility and the SAHARA utility proposed by \cite{CPV2011}.
+Analytically, the SAHARA (symmetric asymptotic HARA) utility family is also a generalization of the HARA family as the PHARA utility.
+The SAHARA utility characterizes a special case of non-monotone absolute risk aversion (ARA) functions, where the utility $U$ satisfies

+where $\psi > 0$, $\beta > 0$ and $v \in \R$ are parameters.
+According to Proposition 2.2 of \cite{CPV2011}, if $v = 0$, the expression of a SAHARA utility has a domain $\R$ and is given by